Natural Remedies for Heartburn: Do They Really Work?

-Ginger
+Ginger for Heartburn

 Apple Cider Vinegar

-A mainstay of every health food store, apple cider vinegar is extolled for a number of health benefits, from immune support to weight management.
+A mainstay of every health food store, apple cider vinegar is extolled for a number of health benefits from immune support to weight management.
 Apple cider vinegar is made by crushing apples, squeezing out the juice, and then fermenting it into a peppery vinegar that is delicious when used in salad dressings, marinades or pickled vegetables.
-Drinking a small amount of raw apple cider vinegar is also a popular natural remedy for heartburn.
+Drinking a small amount of raw apple cider vinegar is also a popular remedy for heartburn.

 Torso Elevation